 Plug Power (NASDAQ: PLUG)

-Electric vehicles aren’t just for personal use – many businesses are buying electric versions of the vehicles they rely on.
-Plug Power makes hydrogen fuel cells specifically for commercial vehicles.
+EVs aren’t just for personal use – many businesses are buying electric versions of the vehicles it relies on.

-Plug Power’s headquarters are in Latham, New York, and they have manufacturing facilities in nearby Rochester as well as in Spokane, Washington.
-The company is growing at a rapid pace, and their shares have grown dramatically over the last year.
+Plug Power’s headquarters are in Latham, New York, and it has manufacturing facilities in nearby Rochester and Spokane, Washington.

 On top of that, Plug Power plans to launch green hydrogen manufacturing plants.

-Investors should be cautious given the recent financial data, but this could still be a good pick in the long run as electric vehicles become more mainstream.
+Investors should be cautious given the recent financial data, but this could still be a good pick in the long run as EVs become more mainstream.